alan-turing-institute/WimbledonPlanner/README.md

 ## App

 The app running at https://wimbledon-planner.azurewebsites.net/ is defined by the file `app/app.py` in the parent directory of this repo.
+Configuration for the app is set using environment variables passed in to the container from a key vault.

-To run the app locally run:
+To run the app locally instead you can run:

 ```bash
 > cd app